How Many Users Does Bluesky Have? 32+ Bluesky Stats (2024)

 Bluesky facts

-• Bluesky recently launched Ozone, a tool that lets users build and run their own moderation service.
+• Bluesky launched Ozone, a tool that lets users build and run their own moderation service.

 • Bluesky's first third-party app, Graysky, launched on the App Store.
 It has features that are missing in Bluesky, like support for GIFs, viewing people's likes, a feed layout, and hashtag support.